-In addition paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year:
+In addition paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year.
+The changed standards are:

-IFRS 16 - Leases, issued in January 2019.
-The adoption of this standard has been deferred to the 2024/25 Code.
-The annual IFRS improvement programme notes 5 changed standards:

-- IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS; - IAS 37 (Onerous contracts) clarifies the intention of the standard; - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material; - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances; - IAS 16 Property, Plant and Equipment: Proceeds before Intended Use (Amendment).
+- IFRS 16 Leases, issued in January 2019.
+The standard has been adopted but implementation of this standard has been deferred to the 2024/25 Code: - Annual improvements to IFRS Standards 2018-2020.
+The annual IFRS improvement programme notes 4 changed standards: - i) IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS; - ii) IAS 37 (Onerous contracts) clarifies the intention of the standard; - iii) IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material; and - iv) IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances. - None of the improvements are dealt with in the 2021/22 code as they would not have a significant effect on Local Authority financial statements. - IAS 16 Property, Plant and Equipment: Proceeds before Intended Use (Amendment).